cokelaer/bioservices/bioservices/doc/source/quickstart.rst

     xml_response = r.search("caffein*")

 The output is in XML format.
-Python provides lots of tools to deal with xml so you can surely found good tools.
+Python provides lots of tools to deal with xml so you can surely find good tools.

-Within bioservices, we wrap all returned XML document into a BeautifulSoup object that ease the manipulaiton of XML documents.
+Within bioservices, we wrap all returned XML documents into a BeautifulSoup object that ease the manipulation of XML documents.

 As an example, we can extract all fields "id" as follows::

-    >>> ids = [x.getText() for x in xml_response.findAll("id")]
+    >>> [x.getText() for x in xml_response.findAll("id")]
     [u'27902', u'10280', u'20944', u'30447', u'30319', u'30315', u'30311', u'30307']

 The second method provided is the :meth:`entry` method.
 Given an Id,